libAtoms/QUIP/docker/README.md

    and **any changes that you want to keep after the container stops must be made in a mounted volume!**

+This command will start the jupyter notebook server.
+One useful workflow is to stop this first container, and then restart it with ``docker container start <label>``, after which shells can be opened into it with ``docker exec -it <label> bash``.

-If you'd prefer to use a shell in the image just add ``bash`` to the very end of the command.
-Alternatively, the Jupyter notebook allows you to have fully functional terminal sessions in your web browser.
+If you'd prefer to use a shell in the image right away, just add ``bash`` to the very end of the first run command.

+Any any case, the first time you run a shell, you will be asked to agree to a license agreement (basically non-commercial use), by typing your email.

 Tips
 ----